jhipster/jhipster-uml/README.md

 The currently supported editors are: Modelio (we recommend this one!), UMLDesigner (and Papyrus for Eclipse) and GenMyModel.

-Work is being done to support StarUML.
+Work is being done to support VisualParadigm and StarUML.

 Stay tuned for more news about this project.